Shang Yang (artist): Controversy/Conflict

 In June 1989, Shang Yang lost his position as head of Hubei Institute of Fine Arts after he marched with some of his students in Tiananmen Square.
 3 months before the march, Yang exhibited a series of paintings at Beijing's National Gallery called "State".
 These works appeared to express Yang's dissatisfaction with the current state of China and his own frazzled state of mind.

 Shang Yang regained respect in 1992 with the release of his piece "Morning Tea" which is said to examine concerns for lost values in Chinese culture.
 One of his latest works, titled "Bride", reveals Yang's worries of commercialism in China.
 The piece is a Mono Lisa covered in labels of fast food to represent the connections between culture and the market.

 Growth

 Shang Yang's paintings have been increasing in value.
 Hard Labor, an oil on canvas piece, was estimated to sell for up to $995,797 at a 2009 auction.

 Shang Yang participated in the Post-89 Chinese New Art exhibition.
 It was held in the massive Hong Kong Arts Center in January and February 1993.
 There were more than 200 paintings, sculptures and installations by more than 50 artists.

 Dong Qichang Project

-Since 2002, Shang Yang has attempted to collage and print mechanically-reproduced images on his already-mature “the Great Landscape”.
-Shang Yang: the Dong Qichang Project explores the idea that the aggressive intervention of contemporary culture has fragmented and flattened the solid traditional Chinese logic of self-sufficiency, harmony and unity.
-This exhibition marks Shang Yang's first solo show within more than five decades of art production; it promises to deliver a comprehensive display of his impressive skill and conceptual development presenting in his latest artworks.
-His self-imposed mission to “contribute to modernism” in the pursuit of art has had wide practical significance to the development of Chinese contemporary art.
-His “Dong Qichang Project” is a summarization of his “Big Scenery Series”.
-Since 2003, Shang has continuously worked on this subject to remind us of our interdependent relationship with the nature.
-Dong Qichang was a great painter in Ming Dynasty, who had great influence on painters with his excellent landscape paintings and his theories of painting.
-Therefore, Shang borrows patterns from Dong to create his own works.
-Scenery here becomes artificial, far from the depiction of some real things.
-Shang creates paintings symbols which combine time elements and historical elements.
-He is closely related to the tradition of Chinese landscape paintings and is trying to develop this tradition in a modern form.
-Dong Qichang was a painter, calligrapher and an experienced art critic during the Ming dynasty.
+Since 2003, Shang Yang has continuosly worked on his Dong Qichang Project.
+The project, a summary of his Big Scenery Series, explores the idea that the aggressive intervention of contemporary culture has fragmented and flattened the solid traditional Chinese logic of self-sufficiency, harmony and unity.
+This exhibition marks Shang Yang's first solo show within more than five decades of art production.